 Since the time of scholar Ling tea production on Dong Ding mountain has extended to nearby Minjian and Jhushan townships.
 There are up to 5 harvests a year with the winter harvest providing the highest quality tea, closely followed by the spring harvest tea.

-Ming Xiang oolong tea from Dong Ding mountain has a distinct honey taste.
+Mi Xiang oolong tea from Dong Ding mountain has a distinct honey taste.
 During processing the oolong tea leaves are rolled very tightly so the finished oolong tea looks like tiny balls.
-The colour of the leaves is deep green and they brew a tea which is bright golden-yellow.
-The tea has a heavy aroma and the taste is mellow and thick which lingers on the tongue and in the throat after drinking.
+The colour of the leaves is dark green and they brew to a dark liquor.
+The tea has a sweet aroma and the taste is mellow and thick which lingers on the tongue and in the throat after drinking.